starship/starship/docs/config/README.md

 The module will be shown if any of the following conditions are met:

 - The current directory contains a `.terraform` folder
-- Current directory contains a file with the `.tf` extension
+- Current directory contains a file with the `.tf` or `.hcl` extensions

 ### Options